 A vending machine, Keurig, and Nespresso machine are available on the first floor.
 Keurig and Nespresso pods can be purchased from the front desk, or patrons are welcome to bring their own.

 The Learning Commons on the first floor has general-use PCs and two printers.

-The Mac Lab on the second floor has Mac desktops with the Adobe Creative Suite available.
+The Computer Lab on the second floor has PC desktops with the Adobe Creative Suite available, and a printer.

 3 Engineering PCs are available on the ground floor.
 These computers are reserved for running SolidWorks and other engineering software.